emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 1: Know what to expect {-}

 Most of the troubles encountered during the analysis, management, and release of data can be avoided by having a clear roadmap of what to expect *before* the data acquisition starts.
 For instance:

  - How will the raw data be presented?
  - In what format should they be for analysis?
  - Does the study involve simulations, and what is the model output?
  - Is there a community standard on the format for release?

-This can range from simple cases (sequencing data in the fasta format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each with its own output format.
+The answers to these questions can range from simple cases (sequencing data in the fasta format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each with its own output format.
 Knowing the state in which the data needs to be at each step can help (i) create converters from these data, (ii) orient technological choices about how and where these data should be stored, and (ii) rationalizes the analysis pipeline, and make it more amenable to re-use.

 Another side of preparedness is the ability to estimate the volume needed to store these data at each step.
 The required strategy will differ for datasets of varying size.
 Lighter datasets (e.g.  datasets that are only a few megabytes) can be managed locally with simpler data management plan, whereas larger dataets (e.g. gigabytes to terrabytes and even petabyts) will require careful planning and preparation (see Rule 9).
-.

 # Rule 2: Know your use case {-}

 Researchers should know their use case and store data appropriately.
-This involves answering the following questions.
-Should the raw data be archived (see rule 3)?
-Should the data used for analysis be prepared once, or re-generated from the raw data (and what difference does it means for storage and computing requirements)?
-Should the final data be released, and in what format?
-How do you track the changes made to the data, and where are they logged?
-Do you anticipate to make manual corrections, and why?
-Are there restrictions on the data, and how can you make them (*e.g.* for survey results) anonymous?
-Do you need validation from within your institution to release the data?
-Does your funding agency requires data deposition, and are there some specific platforms?
-Does the journal in which you plan to publish requires data deposition?
+This involves answering the following questions:

+ - Should the raw data be archived (see rule 3)?
+ - Should the data used for analysis be prepared once, or re-generated from the raw data (and what difference does it mean for storage and computing requirements)?
+ - Should the final data be released, and in what format?
+ - How do you track the changes made to the data, and where are they logged?
+ - Do you anticipate making manual corrections, and why?
+ - Are there restrictions or privacy concerns associated with the data (e.g. for survey results)?
+ - Do you need validation from within your institution to release the data?
+ - Does your funding agency requires data deposition, and are there some specific platforms?
+ - Does the journal in which you plan to publish requires data deposition?

 None of these questions have universal answers, nor are they the only questions one should ask before starting data acquisition.
-But similarly to Rule 1, knowing what *you* will do with the data, when, and how, will bring you close to a very detailed roadmap on how to handle these data fron their acquisition to their publication.
+But similarly to Rule 1, knowing the what, when, and how of *your* use of the data will bring you close to a reliable roadmap on how to handle these data fron their acquisition to their publication.

 # Rule 3: Keep raw data raw {-}